lindleyw/autonav/readme.txt

 * Correct handling of order, orderby, and count parameters in various combinations of display="posts"
 * Add modifier "image" which, used as: [autonav display="posts,image"] will create a link to the (thumbnail) image for the post, rather than to the post itself.

+= 1.3.5 =
+* Add sharp parameter to use resize instead of resample.

+= 1.3.6 =
+* Add subpages-image class to images
+* Permit display="posts:foods" to display custom posts of type "foods"
+* Added Sharpness factor and image quality level
+* Better memory handling, with imagedestroy while resizing images
+* Explicitly specifying an image, even if thumbnail-sized or smaller, will work (so long as it does not end in a size; "foo.jpg" OK but "foo-64x64.jpg" will be skipped)